rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 > $a^{(b * c)} = (a ^ b) ^ c$

 Is understanding of pattern match and currying formulas more or less important than knowing, say, the `kubectr` command?
 The answer I recommend is: both are important.
-To finish your assignment you have to know `kubectr`, to finish it well you would benefit from knowing the principles.
+To finish your assignment you have to know `kubectr`, to finish it well you would benefit from understanding the principles.
 Given limited resources "have to" wins over "benefit from" every time.
 Learning, especially learning the principles has to happen outside of the project work.